 - Click on the details tab and then select EndNote from the actions drop-down list.

 EndNote Online will open in a new window.
-Once logged in to you will be taken to a page called Import references page and should confirm that 1 reference has been imported from Primo (Primo is the system that runs iFind).
+Once logged in to you will see the Import references page and a confirmation that 1 reference has been imported from Primo (Primo is the system that runs iFind).

 You can import references for multiple items by saving them to you favourites and then sending them to EndNote.